ng-alain/delon/docs/architecture.en-US.md

 type: Basic
 ---

-ng-alain scaffold is a front-end solution of middle and back-end application, which is based on [Angular](https://angular.io/) and [ng-zorro-antd](https://ng.ant.design/docs/introduce/en)(Angular implementation of Ant Design).
-The scaffold includes a set of common functionalities and business component libraries, which reduce lots of infrastructure development overwhelmingly and let you focus on business logic development.
+NG-ALAIN scaffold is a front-end solution to support middleware and back-end application.
+It is based on [Angular](https://angular.io/) and [ng-zorro-antd](https://ng.ant.design/docs/introduce/en)(Angular implementation of Ant Design).
+The scaffold includes a set of common functionalities and business component libraries.
+It reduces lots of infrastructure development overwhelmingly and let you focus on business logic development.

 ## Architecture Diagram